Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 * Download: https://github.com/Naoghuman/sokuban-clone/releases

 In `April 2016` I decided to rewrite the game in [JavaFX].

-In this first article I will write down the steps how I setup the new project with another [GitHub] project from me: `Project-Template-afterburnerfx-Naoghuman`.
+In this first article I will write down the steps how I setup the new project with another [GitHub] project from me `Project-Template-afterburnerfx-Naoghuman` and why I setup the project with my template (what are the advantages):
 * [GitHub] project: https://github.com/Naoghuman/Project-Templates
 * Download: https://github.com/Naoghuman/Project-Templates/releases